sdingcn/closure/README.md

-ExprScript is a dynamically typed functional programming language with first class continuations, lexically / dynamically scoped variables, mark-and-sweep garbage collection, and a built-in code evaluator `eval`.
+ExprScript is a dynamically typed functional programming language with first class continuations, lexically / dynamically scoped variables, mark-and-sweep garbage collection, a built-in code evaluator `eval`, and a simple Python FFI.
 The goals of this project are to experiment with language features and to demonstrate the implementation of interpreters.